dirkraft/ash/README.md

 ### SSH Config ###

-ash combined with ssh config settings can make for an optimally convenient EC2 SSH experience.
+ash combined with ssh config settings can make for a convenient EC2 SSH experience.
 Say you use the same master key for all EC2 instances.
 In your `~/.ssh/config` this will use that IdentityFile for all EC2 connections, unless you specify one explicitly